 A common term you may hear in the household employment industry when hiring and employing a nanny is “guaranteed hours.”

-Setting guaranteed hours may be unique to household employment but is considered an industry standard.
+Setting guaranteed hours may be unique to household employment, but it is considered an industry standard.
 Some placement agencies may even require you to offer guaranteed hours to your nanny if you plan to hire through them.

 Here are some frequently asked questions about guaranteed hours for a nanny.